7 Cheap Ways to Stay Warm Without Cranking the Heat

 Pros

-• Very quick, tool-free installation on most interior doors
+• Quick, tool-free installation on most interior doors

-• Renter-friendly; no adhesive or permanent hardware required
+• Renter-friendly — no adhesive or permanent hardware

 Cons